VennDev/VDataStorageSystems/README.md

 - To be safe and secure the best server closure, do something that closes in a valid manner such as the `/stop` command.
 - The data stored in virion is unstructured and array-style data in php.

+# FQA
+- What if I want to edit the data from this virion manually? - You just need to download this software and edit it [VDataStorageSystemsWebsite](https://github.com/VennDev/VDataStorageSystemsWebsite)

 # Virion Required
 - [LibVapmPMMP](https://github.com/VennDev/LibVapmPMMP)
 - [VapmDatabasePMMP](https://github.com/VennDev/VapmDatabasePMMP)